psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 **NPP** is compatible exclusively with **Nginx web servers** running on **Linux-powered** systems.
 Additionally, the **shell_exec** function must be enabled and unrestricted.
 Consequently, the plugin may not operate fully on shared hosting environments where native Linux commands are blocked from running via PHP.

-Moreover, granting the correct permissions to the PHP process owner (PHP-FPM-USER) is essential for the proper functioning of the purge and preload operations.
-This is necessary in isolated user environments that have two distinct user roles: the WEBSERVER-USER and the PHP-FPM-USER.

 📌 If you see warnings or if any plugin settings or tabs are disabled, this could indicate permission issues, an unsupported environment, or missing dependencies that the plugin requires to function properly. **NPP is completely free OpenSource project!**

 📌 You do not need any external Nginx module.
-If you're deploying on an **All-in-One Monolithic Server** simply execute the following one liner after installing plugin and follow instructions.<br/>

-➡️```bash <(curl -Ss https://psaux-it.github.io/install.sh)``` <br/>

 ## How NPP Manages Nginx Cache?

 ### Overview

-NPP automates Nginx cache purging and preloading in WordPress environments where WEBSERVER-USER and PHP-FPM-USER operate separately.
-Unlike external Nginx modules, NPP directly removes cache files from the cache directory, provided PHP-FPM-USER has the necessary permissions.
-This method eliminates the need for direct Nginx interaction, offering greater flexibility for managing cache operations, particularly in modern containerized environments.

-To ensure PHP-FPM-USER has the required permissions, NPP includes a pre-configured bash script that can be manually executed on the host, making it easy to get started and benefit from the plugin.
+NPP allows WordPress administrators to manage **Nginx cache purge and preload operations directly from the WordPress dashboard**.

+Instead of relying on special Nginx purge modules, NPP interacts with the **Nginx cache directory itself**, removing or warming cache files when needed.
+As long as the PHP process owner (**PHP-FPM-USER**) has the required permissions to the cache directory, NPP can manage cache operations without requiring direct Nginx integration.

+This approach provides a flexible and architecture-agnostic way to control Nginx cache behavior, making it suitable for traditional servers as well as modern containerized environments.

+### Permission Handling in Isolated User Environments

+Some server architectures run the **web server (WEBSERVER-USER)** and **PHP-FPM (PHP-FPM-USER)** under different system users.
+In such environments, the PHP process may not have permission to modify the Nginx cache directory.

+To simplify setup in these cases, NPP provides a **pre-configured automation script** that helps resolve permission boundaries by creating a FUSE-based bindfs mount for the cache directory.

+This script is **only required in environments where user isolation prevents PHP from accessing the cache path**.
+In many setups—such as when Nginx and PHP-FPM run under the same user—it is **not required at all**.

 ## Installation Instructions (All-in-One Monolithic Server)